 Edward Stanford Travel Writing Awards (much shorter prize this year because of Stanford’s financial woes and the lack of travel)

 Arthur C Clarke

 I have read a further 20 books now for this from the countries listed below.

 Syrian Arab Republic

 I did spectacularly fail to read my #20BooksOf Summer which was all books for this; only managed half of them.
 I will be reading my way through the rest in the early part of this year.
 I have now read books about or passing through 64 countries and seas out of a total of 215 so far.

 Managed four more from the Discworld series this year, but these are still to go:

 The Shepherd’s Crown

-Only read two (yes two) science fiction books this year which I am ashamed of really as I had high hopes of getting more than that read.
-Aiming to read at least one a month.
+Only read seven science fiction books this year which I am ashamed of really as I had high hopes of getting more than that read.
+Aiming to read at least one book a month again.

 What are your reading intentions?